lalaithion/MonadPaper/monads.md

 ---
-title: Monads Explained
+title: Monads by Example
 author: Izaak Weiss
 ---

 # What are Monads?

 It is entirely reasonable that this is the first question that anyone learning  Monads asks, and it is also entirely reasonable that anyone who is teaching Monads tries to answer it.
-However, Monads are a complex concept that cannot be explained in a single sentence or even a single paragraph; to understand monads you must simultaneously understand the problem they are trying to solve, their implementation, the interface for working with them, and the theoretical computational background.
+However, Monads are a complex concept that cannot be explained in a single sentence or even a single paragraph; to understand Monads you must simultaneously understand the problem they are trying to solve, their implementation, the interface for working with them, and the theoretical computational background.
 Therefore, I will not try and answer this question in a single phrase; my explanation of what Monads are is the entirety of this paper.

+I would like to take a few moments and clear up one possible misconception.
+Monads are not special.
+They are a data structure, just like a Linked List or a Dictionary.
+They have methods that you can call, and they store data in the same way.
+They don't have a common sounding name, so they seem scary, and people have a tendency to define them using complex math or weird analogies, but I firmly believe that Monads aren't actually any more complicated than the run of the mill data structures that programmers use every day.

 # Our First Monads